mitjafelicijan/rssperado/README.md

 Feeds are parsed in linear order and eacy store is parsed in parallel ensuring the best possible performance.
 Be sure your machine has enough RAM to handle the load (2 gigs should be enough, but beware of it).

+Translations are done with argostranslate that utilizes https://opennmt.net/ for translation.
+The translation model are downloaded on the first run and cached for future use.
+The translation model is not included in the repository due to its size.

+NER classification is done with https://huggingface.co/transformers/ that utilizes `dbmdz/bert-large-cased-finetuned-conll03-english` model.
+The model is downloaded on the first run and cached for future use.
+The model is not included in the repository due to its size.

+## Features

+- Fetchs RSS feeds in parallel
+- Fetches images from feed
+- Fetches images from OG meta tags as fallback
+- Resizes images to specific dimensions
+- Translate each story to English
+- Enables NER classification
+- Detects language of the story

 ## Installation

 Requirements: